Seaford, Victoria: Kananook walking trail

 A popular walking trail, split by roads, passes by the Seaford RSL, continuing in both directions.

 Kananook Creek

-The Kananook Creek runs from northern Seaford where it is fed by the Eel Race Drain and flows southwards through Seaford roughly adjacent to the Nepean Highway through to Frankston where it flows into Port Phillip.
+Once draining part of the Carrum Carrum Swamp, the Kananook Creek runs from northern Seaford where it is fed by the Eel Race Drain and flows southwards through Seaford, roughly adjacent to the Nepean Highway through to Frankston where it flows into Port Phillip.

 Schools

 There are six primary schools in Seaford, Kananook Primary School, Belvedere Park Primary School, Seaford Primary School, Seaford North Primary School, Seaford Park Primary School and St Anne's Catholic Primary School.
 And Seaford is also home to a secondary school as well, Patterson River Secondary School is located in the north of the suburb.

 Public transport

 Seaford is serviced by both Bus and Commuter rail.
 Two railway stations are within the suburb – Seaford and Kananook – on the Frankston railway line.
 Both are in Zone 2.

 Sarah MacDiarmid disappeared from Kananook Station on 11 July 1990, last seen walking from the station to the carpark.